ALL » Managing Influenzas In The Hospital Setting: Free Guide Everything You Need To Know

 Key Treatments in the Hospital:

-– **Antivirals:** Intravenous peramivir serves as a cornerstone treatment for patients requiring hospitalization, and is often supplemented with oral antiviral treatments like oseltamivir and baloxavir to address viral replication effectively.
+Antivirals: Intravenous peramivir serves as a cornerstone treatment for patients requiring hospitalization and is often supplemented with oral antiviral therapies, such as oseltamivir and baloxavir, to effectively address viral replication.

-– **Managing Complications:** It is critical to address not only the viral infection but also any resultant secondary bacterial infections with appropriate antibiotic therapy, while simultaneously managing dehydration and electrolyte imbalances through intravenous fluids.
+Managing Complications: It is crucial to address not only the viral infection but also any resulting secondary bacterial infections with appropriate antibiotic therapy, while simultaneously managing dehydration and electrolyte imbalances through the administration of intravenous fluids.

 When to Seek Hospital Care (Emergency Signs)